Marines rebuilding California tourist island’s runway

-AVALON, Calif. — In a novel project that provides military training and a public benefit, U.S. Marines and Navy Seabees are rebuilding the mountaintop runway on storied Santa Catalina Island, the scenic tourist destination off the Southern California coast.
+AVALON, Calif. — U.S. Marines and Navy Seabees are rebuilding the mountaintop runway on storied Santa Catalina Island, a tourist destination off the Southern California coast.

 The airport dates to 1941, when it was built by leveling two mountaintops and filling in the remaining canyon to create the 3,000-foot (914-meter) main runway, which sits at an elevation of about 1,600 feet (488 meters) about 10 miles from the city of Avalon.